jaromeyer/XPS9570-Catalina/README.md

 Reboot and Apple services should work.

-If they don't follow [this](https://dortania.github.io/OpenCore-Desktop-Guide/post-install/iservices.html) guide to change serial,MLB and UUID.
-It goes deeper into ROM, clearing NVRAM, Keychain (missing this step might cause major issues) and much more.
+If they don't, follow [this in-depth guide](https://dortania.github.io/OpenCore-Desktop-Guide/post-install/iservices.html).
+It goes deeper into ROM, clearing NVRAM, clearing Keychain (missing this step might cause major issues) and much more.

 ## 🔧 Tweaks
 This section talks about various optional tweaks that enhance your experience